phi-go/rfcs/text/0000-explicit-tail-calls.md

 ```

 ## Functional Programming
-This might be wishful thinking but if TCE is supported there could be further language extensions to make Rust
+This might be wishful thinking, but if TCE is supported there could be further language extensions to make Rust
 more attractive for functional programming paradigms.
 Though it is unclear to me how far this should be taken or what
 changes exactly would be a benefit.